-Women's Health Nurse Practitioner students must have in-the-room FNU-credentialed NP, CNM, CM, or MD or DO supervision for all procedures, and suturing.

-Women's Health Nurse Practitioner students will generally be allowed to use no more than three separate clinical sites for their direct clinical experiences.
-Clinical observation may be arranged for specialty sites but will not count towards the nurse practitioner student's total clinical hours.

-Women's Health Nurse Practitioner students may spend up to a total of 20% of the clinical practicum hours with an MD or DO physician preceptor.

-Clinical experiences that are supervised by an MD or DO will be counted towards the required number of patient visits for the nurse practitioner student.

-Suitable sites for women's health nurse practitioner students include, but are not limited to:

-- Community health centers

-- Public health departments

-- WH/OB GYN/Midwifery practice

-The primary preceptor for Women's Health Nurse Practitioner students should be a Women's Health Nurse Practitioner.
-Additional preceptors for Women's Health nurse practitioner clinical courses may include licensed/certified health professionals of the following types:

-- Certified Midwives (CMs)

-- Family Nurse Practitioners (FNPs)

-- Women's Health Care Nurse Practitioners (WHCNPs)

-- Allopathic physicians (MDs)

-- Osteopathic physicians (DOs)

-Client encounters for CWHCNP students students include sexual and reproductive healthcare for all individuals across the spectrum of identity, including lesbians, bisexual, queer, and heterosexual women, transgender women, people who identify as gender neutral or nonbinary, and people on the transmasculine spectrum.
-The

-WHNP program curriculum prepares the student to provide sexual and reproductive health promotion/disease prevention education, counseling, assessment, diagnosis, and management of common sexual and reproductive health problems, inclusive of all gender identities.
+- Women's Health Nurse Practitioner students must have in-the-room FNU-credentialed NP, CNM, CM, or MD or DO supervision for all procedures, and suturing. - Women's Health Nurse Practitioner students will generally be allowed to use no more than three separate clinical sites for their direct clinical experiences.
+Clinical observation may be arranged for specialty sites but will not count towards the nurse practitioner student's total clinical hours. - Women's Health Care Nurse Practitioner students may participate in telehealth visits and must meet all board of nursing licensure requirements in the state where the patient resides. - No more than 20% of program clinical hours may be telehealth visits. - No more than 30% of each clinical visit type can be performed via telehealth. - Women's Health Nurse Practitioner students may spend up to a total of 20% of the clinical practicum hours with an MD or DO physician preceptor. - Clinical experiences that are supervised by an MD or DO will be counted towards the required number of patient visits for the nurse practitioner student. - Suitable sites for women's health nurse practitioner students include, but are not limited to: - Community health centers - Public health departments - WH/OB GYN/Midwifery practice - The primary preceptor for Women's Health Nurse Practitioner students should be a Women's Health Nurse Practitioner.
+Additional preceptors for Women's Health nurse practitioner clinical courses may include licensed/certified health professionals of the following types: - Certified Midwives (CMs) - Family Nurse Practitioners (FNPs) - Women's Health Care Nurse Practitioners (WHCNPs) - Allopathic physicians (MDs) - Osteopathic physicians (DOs) - Client encounters for CWHCNP students students include sexual and reproductive healthcare for all individuals across the spectrum of identity, including lesbians, bisexual, queer, and heterosexual women, transgender women, people who identify as gender neutral or nonbinary, and people on the transmasculine spectrum.
+The WHNP program curriculum prepares the student to provide sexual and reproductive health promotion/disease prevention education, counseling, assessment, diagnosis, and management of common sexual and reproductive health problems, inclusive of all gender identities.